oof-baroomf/gnomedu/README.md

 - **Curated Educational Resources**
    The device maintains a repository of teacher-requested PDFs that are tailored to their specific classroom needs.

-- **Smart Storage Management**
-   Automatically suggests which resources to download and which to delete, ensuring efficient use of the Raspberry Pi's limited storage capacity.

 - **Offline Functionality**
    Entirely independent of internet access, the device is designed to function seamlessly in remote and underserved regions.